nisrulz/app-privacy-policy-generator/Readme.md

 # Pull Requests
 I welcome and encourage all pull requests.
 It usually will take me within 24-48 hours to respond to any issue or request.
+Here are some basic rules to follow to ensure timely addition of your request:
+  1. If its a feature, bugfix, or anything please only change code to what you specify.
+  1. Please keep PR titles easy to read and descriptive of changes, this will make them easier to merge :)
+  1. Pull requests _must_ be made against `develop` branch.
+Any other branch (unless specified by the maintainers) will get rejected.
+  1. Check for existing [issues](https://github.com/nisrulz/app-privacy-policy-generator/issues) first, before filing an issue.
+  1. Have fun!

 ## Author & support
 This project was created by [Nishant Srivastava](https://github.com/nisrulz/nisrulz.github.io#nishant-srivastava) but hopefully developed and maintained by many others.
 See the [the list of contributors here](https://github.com/nisrulz/app-privacy-policy-generator/graphs/contributors).